Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-1-gamemastery-basics.md

 - 3–4 long voyages through different planes, often by [gate](compendium/spells/gate.md), spells, or planar vessel, punctuated by combat; 1–2 scouting a demiplane, planar city or fortress, or other planar stronghold
 - 12 moderate, 12 severe.
 Avoid trivial- and low-threat encounters, except as set dressing to introduce a new plane.
 - 6 conversations with bizarre creatures, including some with alien ways of thinking; 2 opportunities to gather information and rumors
-- Fights showcasing otherworldly environs— on the sides of glaciers, in limitless oceans, on chunks of rock floating along rivers of lava, atop bottomless pits, or on the chains of 100-foot-tall gates.
+- Fights showcasing otherworldly environs—on the sides of glaciers, in limitless oceans, on chunks of rock floating along rivers of lava, atop bottomless pits, or on the chains of 100-foot-tall gates.

 ##### Romantic Adventure
 <sup>GMG p.
 42</sup>